 1) Put Together All Your Financial Information

 The first step in creating a budget is to gather all your financial information.
-Doing so allows you to have a picture of what you’ll include in your budget.
+Doing so gives you a picture of what you’ll include in your budget.
 How should you organize this information?

 Here are some budgeting tips:

 - Start with your salary.
 Check more than one pay stub and calculate the average salary you get in a month.
-Looking at several months of pay documents will give you an idea of your pay spectrum’s lower and higher ends.
+Several months of pay documents will give you an idea of your pay spectrum’s lower and higher ends.
 Base your budget on the lower end of your income spectrum.

 - Gather all your fixed expenses or payments, like loans, mortgages, and credit card statements for the last few months.

-- Account all the utilities you pay for the month, like the electric bill, food, subscriptions, etc.
+- Account all the monthly utilities you pay, like the electric bill, food, subscriptions, etc.

-- Don’t forget all other important payments, like insurance, retirement funds, savings, and other frequent payments, like vehicle registration.
+- Don’t forget other essential payments, like insurance, retirement funds, savings, and other frequent payments, like vehicle registration.

 2) Evaluate Your Spending Habits And Check Where You Can Reduce Costs

 Don’t worry if you fail to secure a copy of the receipts of your past purchases.
-Just list all the purchases you made and an estimate on how much you spent on them.
-It would be best to have a definite idea of how much you spend on food, utilities, and other unnecessary items.
+Just list your purchases and estimate how much you spent on them.
+It would be best to know how much you spend on food, utilities, and other unnecessary items.

 Once you have an idea of your spending habits, try to find ways to decrease them.
 Here are some tips to help you decrease your spending in a month: